Techtonica/curriculum/requests-and-responses/intro-to-dns-ip.md

 ### Challenge
 - Run a local domain name server on your computer that can resolve all requests for a given top level domain to the localhost, and forward everything else to the Internet as normal.

+### Check for Understanding
+Form small groups and answer the questions to make sure you understand:
+- how the DNS works?
+- What happens when you enter a website in your browser search bar?
+- What ping means and what it does in the command line?